mate-academy/react_person/README.md

 - Follow the [React task guideline](https://github.com/mate-academy/react_task-guideline#react-tasks-guideline)

 ## Task
-Create a `Person` component and replace a repeating markup in the `App`.
+Create a `Person` component and use it instead of repeating markup in the `App`

 - Use conditional rendering
 - Don't forget about props validation